Crowds21/sheffield_acs/pages/NLP_2022_Exam.md

 	  and what a trained model is expected to return
 		- Language model is:
 		- The data: Train set, test set, validation set.
 Text
-		- They are expected to return:
-			- Generate coherent and contextually appropriate text given a prompt or partial sentence.
+		- They are expected to generate coherent and contextually appropriate text given a prompt or partial sentence.
 It uses the knowledge it gained during training to predict the most probable next words or phrases.
 The model aims to produce text that is fluent, grammatically correct, and semantically meaningful.
 The output of a trained language model can be used for various tasks, including text completion, summarization, translation, question answering, and more.